EricScherer2006/gym-tracker/README.md

 ## 🔧 Development Branch

-The `drestucture-fastapi` branch contains the latest development work, including:
+The `restucture-fastapi` branch contains the latest development work, including:

 - Initial backend (FastAPI) setup with Docker
 - Docker Compose configuration for frontend and backend